Tyler Adams: International career

 In June 2019, Adams was named to the squad for the 2019 CONCACAF Gold Cup, but was forced to withdraw due to an injury.

 In November 2022, Adams was named captain of the United States squad for the 2022 FIFA World Cup.
 This made him the youngest captain at the competition and the youngest American captain since 1950.
-On January 13, 2023, it was announced he had been voted the 2022 U.S. Soccer Male Player of the Year after he led the Americans to the knockout stages of the World Cup.
+On January 13, 2023, it was announced he had been voted the 2022 U.S. Soccer Male Player of the Year after Adams led the Americans to the knockout stages of the World Cup.

 Personal life

 Adams was born in Dutchess County, New York, to Melissa Russo.
+Tyler credits much of the success in his life to his mother's unwavering devotion to him.
+Examples of this include Melissa driving the over 150 mile round trip to the Red Bulls facility before Tyler was old enough to make the journey himself.
+Melissa raised Tyler for most of his early years on her own.
+Eventually Melissa married Daryl Sullivan and his three sons became an essential part of Tyler's life.
 He is of African American descent through his father.
 His stepfather, Daryl Sullivan, coached soccer at the high school and college levels.
 Adams graduated from Roy C. Ketcham High School in Wappingers Falls, New York.
+He also owns a local club “Hudson Valley Hammers” in the USL2.
+In January 2025, Adams joined the ownership group of USL League One expansion club Westchester SC, near his hometown.